Maritime Togo Travel Guide

 Customize your trip to your passions, focusing on Lomé's aspects that interest you most.

-Lomé: Dedicate time to Lomé Cathedral, Independence Monument, National Museum, Palais de Lomé (for its historical transformation), and the unique Fetish Market.
+Lomé: Dedicate time to Lomé Cathedral, Independence Monument, National Museum, Palais de Lomé (for its historical transformation), and the special Fetish Market.
 Day trips: Prioritize Togoville (German treaty, Vodou heritage) and Aneho (former colonial capital, colonial architecture).

-Lomé: Spend time at the Fetish Marketplace with a knowledgeable guide to gain insights into Vodou beliefs and habits.
+Lomé: Spend time at the Fetish Marketplace with a knowledgeable guide to gain insights into Vodou beliefs and practices.
 Visit the Lomé Cathedral plus Majestic Mosquée to comprehend the religious diversity.
 Wellness: Seek out spa amenities at upscale hotels for relaxation.
 Though it isn't a "wellness retreat" destination, finding moments of tranquility is possible.

 Accommodation: Stay in budget guesthouses or auberges.
 Food: Eat almost exclusively street food and at local maquis for meals.
 Transportation: Rely on collective taxis (wazou) and zemidjans (moto-taxis) for all city movement.
 Activities: Focus on free attractions: Grand Marché, Lomé Beach, Independence Monument, walking around.
 Shopping: Bargain hard at markets for souvenirs.